FeanorTheElf/feanor-math/Readme.md

 Furthermore, there might be bugs, and many implementations are not particularly optimized.
 Nevertheless, I think this library can already be useful, and I regularly use it for various applications, including cryptography.

-This library uses nightly Rust, and even unstable features like const-generics and specialization.
+This library uses nightly Rust, ~~and even unstable features like const-generics and specialization~~ - this caused too much of a headache, so I removed those uses again.

 ## A short introduction